saulocantanhede/tfgreek2/docs/features/bol_lemma.md

 ## Feature description

 Lexical lemma provided by [Bible Online Learner](http://www.dadel.org/).
+This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.

 ## Notes